gplcart/api/README.md

 Look at `example.php` for code samples.
 API endpoint - http://yourdomain.com/api.
 This URL is used for initial login to get an access token.
 Once you got the token you are able to query API with URL arguments, e.g: http://domain.com/api/arg1/arg2/arg3.
 You can pass API version as a query parameter: http://yourdomain.com/api/arg1/arg2/arg3?varsion=1.0.
 Note: there is no way (yet) to refresh access tokens.
 You should re-login after your access token has expired.

-**Data providers**
+**Processors**

-Data providers are reponsible for creating the data to be returned to a client using an array of arguments from URL path.
-To create a data provider you'll need to write another module which should inplement hook `module.api.data`
+Since the module does not process API requests by itself, you should use another module for this.
+The processor is responsible for system calls using an array of arguments from URL.
+This is how the `module.api.process` hook must be implemented in a module:

-    public function hookModuleApiData(array $params, array $user, &$response, $controller){
+    public function hookModuleApiProcess(array $params, array $user, &$response, $controller){

 		$query = $params['query']; // GET query array
 		$version = isset($query['version']) ? $query['version'] : 1; // API version